Make segmentation and personalization a part of your holiday marketing strategy

 The sky’s the limit when it comes to segmenting your customers into different groups.
 The important thing to bear in mind when creating segments is to figure out which segments will help you drive growth for your business.

-Princess Awesome is an apparel brand that makes clothing for girls who like everything from twirling to trucks.
-When the company released a new line of adult dresses, they created two segments: a general segment and a highly engaged segment.
+Brand focus: When Princess Awesome released a new line of adult dresses, they created two segments: A general segment and a highly engaged segment.

-By segmenting your audience, you can figure out which customers are likely to find these incentives compelling and only send messages to those who are likely to engage.
+Segmentation advantage: By segmenting your audience, you can figure out which customers are likely to find certain incentives compelling and only send messages to those who are likely to engage.